WillyLiew/git_tutorial/README.md

-Hello world, first tutorial on github
+Hello world, first tutorial on github.

 Thank you Jason.